catsby/ctshryock.com/_posts/web-errors/2011-06-30-instapaper-maintenance.md

 ---
 layout: web-error
 date: 2011-06-30 16:33:47 -0500
-title: "Instapaper Maintenance"
+title: "Instapaper"
 image: instapaper
 alt: 'Pup in bowl'
-note: 'Basically a big fan of anything with a dog'
+note:
 category: web-errors
 ---

+Basically a big fan of anything with a dog